 What is the Total Home Transition™ Process?

-The Total Home Transition™ process is the unique approach of preparing a house to sell for top dollar while also packing for the move to the new home.
+The Total Home Transition™ process is the unique approach of preparing a house to sell for top dollar while also packing for the move to the new home at the same time.
 Done In A Day, Inc. (DIAD) Home Transition experts work closely with Homeowners to help manage each step within the two phase process.

 The two phases:

 - Designing the house to sell fast for top dollar: The Perfect Listing™

 - Orchestrating the move and setting up the new home: The Perfect Move

 Phase One – The Perfect Listing™

 - Initial Consultation – A home transition expert will complete a comprehensive visual assessment of the entire structure and property.
 Our experts view the house and property without emotion to compile a recommended and prioritized task list to address issues while creating meaningful impact for potential buyers.

 - Expert Recommendations – The prioritized list developed following the consultation will pinpoint where our experts believe time and/or money will be well spent to present the house to sell at top dollar and to advance preparations for the subsequent move.
 It is critical to consider the move while doing the hard work of getting the property ready to sell.
 The list will be separated into repairs or updates that are “highly recommended” (includes possible visual red flags at home inspection time) and “recommended” (typically visual presentation issues).
 While disregarding items on the list may not prohibit the house from selling, it might impact how much a buyer is willing to offer.
 Our goal is a quick sale at top dollar.
 To that end, the DIAD ideal when designing to sell is to deliver each home in a condition that will allow a qualified buyer up to one year of occupancy without making meaningful material changes.
 If potential buyers see the house as truly move-in ready, they will be more willing to offer top dollar – saving the seller time, money, and emotional stress.